Certificate of Excellence

 Adapting to Each Wave

 Each wave is unique, requiring adjustments in timing and weight distribution.
 Wave size and power affect how and when you pump, and adapting to these factors takes practice and experience.
-Over time, you’ll develop a feel for when to apply more or less pressure as the wave changes.
+Over time, you will develop a feel for when to apply more or less pressure as the wave changes.

 Practice Pumping with a Surf Skate